typesource/typesource.github.io/README.md

 typesource
 ==========

-General information about this organization and it's repositories.
+This organization is a collection of open-source fonts, forks and mirrors of high-quality, community produced fonts.